Denver Crush Injury Lawyers

 Crush injuries can occur when excessive pressure or force compresses a part of the body.
 In this type of injury, a person’s arm, leg, trunk, or other body part sustains physical crushing of the muscles by a heavy weight.
 Crush injuries require emergency medical attention and may result in serious medical complications.
 Compartment syndrome, a common complication of crush injuries, can be life-or-limb threatening.

 These kinds of injuries are incredibly painful, terrifying to live through, and require extensive medical assistance to recover from.
 We at Leventhal & Puga, P.C. understand just how catastrophic a crush injury can be.
-As experienced personal injury attorneys, we have worked with many clients suffering from crush injuries.
+As experienced Colorado personal injury attorneys, we have worked with many clients suffering from crush injuries.
 Sadly, their lives are often never the same again.
 That is why we are so dedicated to helping those who have experienced crush injuries due to someone else’s negligence.
 If you or a loved one are suffering through crush injuries following an accident that was not your fault, call our firm at (303) 759-9945.
 We want to help.

 Crush injuries are most commonly caused by accidents that involve a great deal of force being exerted on the body.
-When you are drive and hit by another vehicle, for example, you may become pinned against your steering wheel from the extreme force of the impact.
+When you are driving and hit by another vehicle, for example, you may become pinned against your steering wheel from the extreme force of the impact.
 Any time the body is caught under or between objects, crush injuries can occur.
 Common causes include:

 - Motor vehicle collisions